[Must-see for beginners] Just look at this! Easy-to-understand illustrated explanation of the basics of servers

 Hello.

-I'm Kita from Beyond Co., Ltd. The other day, I explained the details of my job to a friend, but he didn't understand at all and gave me a strange look.
+This is Kita from Beyond Inc. The other day, I tried to explain my job to a friend, but they didn't understand it at all and gave me a strange look.

-many people have a negative impression of them, thinking that they "seem difficult" or "I don't really understand them even after hearing about them."
+many people probably feel intimidated by them, thinking, "They seem complicated," or "I don't really understand them even when I ask about them."

 This time, I will explain it in an easy-to-understand manner with diagrams so that even beginners can understand it well